Turtlebox vs EcoXgear Defender

-Bryn De Kocks | February 7, 2025
+Bryn De Kocks | August 6, 2025

 The Turtlebox and Defender by ecoXgear are two speakers that pride themselves in being durable, loud, yet compact Bluetooth speakers for customers who spend a lot of time outdoors and want more than 100dB of volume at their disposal.
 These speakers are similar to the Soundboks Go and push the boundaries of what’s possible in a portable Bluetooth speaker.
-We’ve spent a lot of time testing these two speakers side by side, to give you the most accurate comparison possible, let’s dive in!
+We’ve spent a lot of time testing these two speakers side by side to give you the most accurate comparison possible.
+Let’s dive in!

 Winner